 The basic price is $19 per hour of recorded material.
 There is a half hour minimum for each tape.
 You will not be charged for blank tapes and we will not transfer TV or Hollywood movies.
 There are quantity discounts available for orders over 10 hours and 25 hours.
 If the tapes are damaged or moldy we can usually save them.

-If you do not have a way to view your material, let us review it and call you with an estimate.
+If you do not have a way to view your materials, let us review them and call you with an estimate.